-The Military Intelligence Corps was activated on 1 July 1987 in accordance with the United States Army Regimental System.
-One year later, on 1 July 1988, the Military Intelligence Corps Hall of Fame was formally established.
-Its purpose is to honor those Soldiers and Civilians whose exceptional performances have made special contributions to the Military Intelligence profession.
+The Military Intelligence Corps was activated on July 1, 1987 in accordance with the United States Army Regimental System.
+One year later, on July 1, 1988, the Military Intelligence Corps Hall of Fame was formally established.
+Its purpose is to honor those soldiers and civilians whose exceptional performances have made special contributions to the Military Intelligence profession.

 Through the tabs on the top of this page, you will find information pertaining to past and current Hall of Fame activities; photographs, interviews and biographies of the MI Corps Hall of Fame inductees; and information about Distinguished Members of the Corps, Honorary Officers, and Honorary Members of the Corps.
 The most recent nomination procedures for the Hall of Fame are also provided.

 You will also find information about the MI Corps four annual awards for Excellence in Military Intelligence: the Lt.
 Gen. Sidney T. Weinstein Award given to a deserving MI captain; the Cmd.
 Sgt.
 Maj.
 Doug Russell Award given to an exceptional enlisted soldier who has contributed to the advancement of MI; the CWO5 Rex Williams Award presented to a company-grade MI warrant officer, and the Mrs. Dorothe K. Matlack Award given to a Department of the Army civilian for contributions to Military Intelligence.
 The nomination procedures are provided as well as biographies for past recipients of the awards.

 For feedback or questions, contact TR-ICoE-Command-Historian@army.mil or 520-533-4113 (DSN 821-4113).